okskola/SmallestDOSProgarams/README.md

 # SmallestDosProgarams
-These are the two smallest DOS programs (5 and 7 bytes) whitch I have written in 1995 which were doing important tasks:
+These are the two smallest DOS programs (5 and 7 bytes) whitch I have written in 1995 which were doing important tasks for me:
-* NOSOUND turns off speaker whihc was sometimes left beeping after exiting some DOS game
+* NOSOUND turns off speaker which was sometimes left beeping after exiting a DOS game
 * SETMODE3 resets graphics mode to text mode (80x25.
 16 colors.
-8 pages) after exiting some DOS games which left the 320x200 graphics mode on
+8 pages) after exiting a DOS games which left the graphics mode on

 Warning! *.com files are "compiled" executable files!